The past few weeks have seen a sudden upsurge in the travelling community trespassing onto…

 Vandals broke-in to every single building, mindlessly vandalising the property and ripping-out cables and other metals to sell as scrap metal.

-The mountain of rubbish left by the intruders will have cost thousands to clear and dispose of, in addition to the cost of repairs to the damage.
+The mountain of rubbish left by the intruders will have cost thousands for commercial rubbish removal, in addition to the cost of repairs to the damage.

-~ ~ ~ ~ ~ ~
+~ ~ ~ ~ ~ ~ ~ ~

 If you own or manage site and buildings that need protecting, here are some guidelines on securing it against intrusion, fly tipping and vandalism:

 - Thoroughly assess the site and buildings, identifying all vulnerable access points (you can also engage a qualified property inspector to carry this out)

 - Carry-out regular (at least weekly) assessments of the site to satisfy yourself of the integrity of existing security

 - Check all gates, ensuring locks and chains are fit for purpose

 - If appropriate, harden security with concrete barriers or collapsible bollards to physically prevent access

 - Cut-back overgrown bushes and foliage and maintain hoarding and fence lines